jonnes14/SpringREST-JobApp/README.md

-# React + Spring Boot Fullstack App Setup
+# React + Spring Boot Job App Setup

 This guide walks through creating a full-stack project with **Spring Boot (Backend)** and **React (Frontend)** from scratch, with clear structure and no extra clutter.